How do I apply? What are the application deadlines?

 Q: Do you have any open houses scheduled?

-A: We generally hold open houses in the summer months.
+A: We hold open houses events throughout the entire Academic Year.
 Open Houses allow prospective students to learn more about UNE COM, including:

 - Admissions practices and requirements